Frequently Asked Questions About HVAC Technicians in Texas

 But salaries vary throughout the state.
 For example, HVAC mechanics and installers in the Gulf Coast Workforce Development Area (which includes Galveston) earned a median annual wage of $48,779 in 2018, and those in Dallas County had a median salary of $46,464.3

 What Is the Outlook for This Trade in Texas?

 There are lots of jobs for HVAC technicians.
-Texas employs more HVAC mechanics and installers than all but two other states, and Houston and Dallas both rank among the top 10 metro areas in the country in terms of the number of jobs in this field.4 And the opportunities should multiply rapidly: Employment of HVAC mechanics and installers is expected to grow almost 30 percent in Texas between 2014 and 2024.
-That means more than 6,700 new jobs should become available in the state over that time period.3
+Texas employs more HVAC mechanics and installers than all but two other states, and Houston and Dallas both rank among the top 10 metro areas in the country in terms of the number of jobs in this field.4 And the opportunities should multiply rapidly: Employment of HVAC mechanics and installers is expected to grow almost 23.5 percent in Texas between 2016 and 2026.
+That means almost 6,200 new jobs should become available in the state over that time period.3